voyagermesh/voyager/docs/guides/ingress/configuration/keep-source-ip.md

 ```

 Here `health-check-nodeport` annotation specifies `HealthCheckNodePort` field for services used to expose HAProxy.
 If not specified, it will be auto-assigned by kubernetes.
 Note that, it is only effective when `keep-source-ip` is `true` and ingress type is `LoadBalancer`.

+---

+**NB:** Please note that, Kubernetes support for AWS NLB is limited as of 1.11.x release.
+Check [kubernetes/features#423](https://github.com/kubernetes/features/issues/423#issuecomment-407512634) for NLB support status.

+`service.beta.kubernetes.io/aws-load-balancer-proxy-protocol: "*"` annotation is not supported for AWS NLB as of 1.11.x release.
+At this time proxy protocol attribute needs to be set on the NLB target group either manually from the aws console or from [aws cli](https://docs.aws.amazon.com/cli/latest/reference/elbv2/modify-target-group-attributes.html).

+---